This post is also available in: Italiano (Italian)

 It happened on my cruise with Norwegian Cruise Line, when a British journalist refused to visit Naples because she deemed it “unsafe”, but it’s a common occurrence also in my everyday life as a travel blogger.

 I keep reading, both on magazines and online forums, posts about the lack of basic safety, how we live in the dirt, how dangerous it is and what are the places to avoid in Naples (most of the areas, as if it’s only safe to teleport to Piazza del Plebiscito straight from the airport).
 Being Neapolitan, I find it very humiliating, even the more so when people say my opinion doesn’t count because I’m biased.
 Or because we tend to only focus on the positive aspects of living in Naples.
+Yet tourists often feel worried and ask me where to sleep in Naples, because they want a “safe” neighbourhood: the issue is real.
+Sure, there are amazing Naples cafe hidden in the narrow vicoli: but does “narrow” and “old” mean “dangerous“?

 The truth is that in Italy we are our own worst enemies.
 Not only we don’t know how to appreciate what we have… but we often focus on the worst aspects.
 We tend to complain a lot, making things worse when probably they are just a blip on the radar.
 For us it’s normal by now, even because we never compare ourselves to other places in the world.
 But to a foreigner this might seem weird, or even worse, undermine their safety, scaring them away.